anurgsrivastava/react-native-couchbase-lite/docs/cbl-provider.md

 ---
 title: cblProvider
 ---
-react-native-cbl provides a very convenient way to access data from Couchbase Lite using HOC pattern.
+react-native-couchbase-lite provides a very convenient way to access data from Couchbase Lite using HOC pattern.
 To activate this ability for components you first need to add `<CBLConnector>` component to your application, so it will be a ancestor for any underlying component requiring access to Couchbase Lite.
 This is somewhat similar to `<Provider>` component in redux:
 ```
-import { CBLConnection, CBLConnector } from 'react-native-cbl'
+import { CBLConnection, CBLConnector } from 'react-native-couchbase-lite'

 const cblConnection = new CBLConnection({
   dbName: 'mydb',